apache/cloudberry-site/docs/sys-catalogs/sys-tables/pg-authid.md

 Because this catalog contains passwords, it must not be publicly readable. `pg_roles` is a publicly readable view on `pg_authid` that blanks out the password field.

-Because user identities are system-wide, `pg_authid` is shared across all databases in a Cloudberry Database system: there is only one copy of `pg_authid` per system, not one per database.
+Because user identities are system-wide, `pg_authid` is shared across all databases in a Apache Cloudberry system: there is only one copy of `pg_authid` per system, not one per database.

 |column|type|references|description|
 |------|----|----------|-----------|